-Preheat your oven to 392°F (200°C), and grease the wells of the muffin pan with cooking spray.
+Preheat the oven to 392°F (200°C) and lightly grease a muffin pan with cooking spray.

-Spoon the batter into the prepared muffin cups, filling each well about two-thirds full.
+Spoon the batter into the prepared muffin cups, filling each about two-thirds full.

 Video